svenXY/gpodder-hook-scripts/README.md

 - mp3gain - MP3Gain analyzes and adjusts mp3 files so that they have the same volume. (http://mp3gain.sourceforge.net/)

-## mp3split

-Split mp3 files in ranges of 10 minutes when the files are copied to the device.

-### Requirements

-- mp3splt binary on the path (http://mp3splt.sourceforge.net/)

 ## normalize_audio

 adjusts mp3s/oggs so that they all have the same volume.
 Contrary to mp3gain this hook decode and re-encode the audio and supports mp3 and ogg files.